 The Academic OneFile Topic Finder is a tool you can use to find new topics or keywords and discovery connections between topics.
 You can find the Topic Finder near the top of the database's main advanced search screen:

 Microsoft Word offers tools you can use to create mind maps.
-See the link below for more information on how to create a mind map using Microsoft Word:
+See How to Create a Mind Map in Microsoft Word for more information on how to create a mind map using Microsoft Word.

 The CSU librarians can support you during the research process with personalized reference services.
 We are happy to help you with the following tasks: